Oil in Turkey: Transport

 Oil is piped from Azerbaijan and Iraq and some is shipped from Russia to larger refineries (R) in the west.
 Azerbaijani oil is mostly re-exported by tanker from Ceyhan.

 Small tankers, like this one, sometimes carry oil from Novorossiisk on the Black Sea, and pass through the Bosphoros to supply refineries near İzmir.

 Diesel fuel imported from Russia is shipped to Turkey from the Black Sea ports of Novorossiisk, Tuapse and Taman.
 Only China and India buy more Russian oil than Turkey.

-The Kirkuk–Ceyhan oil pipeline has a capacity of 1.6 million barrels a day (mbd).
+The Kirkuk–Ceyhan oil pipeline has a capacity of 1.5 million barrels a day (mbd).
+However Iraq consistently did not delivered the agreed 1.5 mbd, and in 2026 a one year agreement was signed for maximum 750 thousand mbd, perhaps due to continued negotiation after Iraq won an arbitration case that oil from Kirkuk is controlled by the Iraqi central government not the Kurdistan region.
 Russian and Caspian oil is transported by ship through the Bosporus.
 In 2005, an oil-spill response law was passed in Turkey, and in 2022, oil-tanker insurance was made compulsory.
 As well as drillships, there are two seismic ships.

 Turkey's oil imports from Russia increased after the 2022 Russian invasion of Ukraine.
 The European Union (EU) has banned direct imports of oil products from Russia since 2023, but indirect imports continue as of 2024.
 As of 2023, Turkey consumes large quantities of cheap Russian diesel, which may be freeing up diesel from Turkish refineries to be exported to the EU.
 Oil tankers from Novorossiysk deliver to Korfez and Aliağa, near Turkey's third-biggest city İzmir.
 In October 2022, almost half of Russia's Black Sea crude was sent to Turkey but it was unclear whether the EU oil price cap would affect Turkey.
 Some Russian oil goes through Dörtyol terminal in Hatay.
 Most Russian diesel exports go to Turkey because the EU has sanctioned such imports.

 There is a port at Aliağa called Nemrut Bay.
 The Kirkuk–Ceyhan oil pipeline has a capacity of 1.6 mbd and the Baku–Tbilisi–Ceyhan (BTC) pipeline 1 mbd.
+However the Kirkuk pipeline contract expires July 2026.
 Most exports from the petroleum industry in Azerbaijan transit Turkey because their light oil fetches a premium price on the world market.
-A small amount is shipped to the BTC pipeline from Kazakhstan.
+A small amount is shipped from Kazakhstan over the Caspian to the BTC pipeline in Azerbaijan.
 In 2024 protesters against the war in Gaza called for transit of crude and refined products to Israel to be stopped.